 Although those days are long gone thanks to advances in client and server-side network security, an analogous breeding grounds for malicious activity is growing in a space that’s very close to home for about 40% of smartphone users.

 That’s right, Android’s rapid growth and expansion goes hand-in-hand with the increase in malicious mobile activity.
+But it is not just mobiles that can suffer from being attacked from unwanted threats.
+It is computers too.
+Just like for your mobile device, you can get an anti virus program that protects and prevents any form of malware threat from being exposed to your device.
+In terms of your windows PC, something like a privilege manager will help keep you safe by blocking any potential threats and the possibility of getting hold of any of your personal information and files.
 For an in-depth look at the state of mobile security on the Android platform, saunter on over to our article examining the situation here.
 We left off promising you guys a guide on how to defend against malicious software attacks, so with no further ado, let’s begin!

 Attackers most often seek to exploit a weakness or vulnerability; by knowing where these points of entry are, we can better defend our devices from attacks.
 Likewise, if we study the strategies used by attackers, we can train ourselves to avoid compromising our device security.
 As Sun Tzu once wisely said: